HyperDbg/hwdbg-website/docs/design.md

 ![The FSM of How Interpreter Module Works.](/img/figures/interpreter-fsm.jpg)

-The diagram (See Figure `\ref{fig:interpreter_fsm}`) illustrates the Moore FSM and Figure `\ref{fig:interpreter_wave}` demonstrates the waveform of the interpreter module of the hwdbg hardware debugger.
 This module is designed to process incoming data packets and generate appropriate responses based on the actions requested by these packets.
 Initially, the FSM is in the `sIdle` state, where it remains until a valid packet input is received from the receiver module (`requestedActionOfThePacketInputValid = 1`).
 In this state, no new data is being received or sent by the interpreter (`noNewDataReceiver = 0`, `noNewDataSender = 0`).

 ![The Wave Demonstration of How Interpreter Module Works.](/img/figures/wavedrom-interpreter.jpg)